-Guest author: Frank Landefeld, Board of Director, Data Foundation and Managing Director, Public Sector Market Lead, MorganFranklin Consulting
+Guest author: Frank Landefeld, Board of Directors, Data Foundation and Managing Director, Public Sector Market Lead, MorganFranklin Consulting

 The federal government is about to transform the way it tracks and manages grants.
 MorganFranklin Consulting will host a roundtable of federal grant management leaders this summer.

 On January 29, 2018, Reps.
-Virginia Foxx (R. NC) and Jimmy Gomez (D. CA), with several cosponsors, introduced the Grant Reporting Efficiency and Agreements Transparency (GREAT) Act of 2018, which will require the government to adopt a single data format for all grant reporting.
+Virginia Foxx (R-NC-5) and Jimmy Gomez (D-CA-34), with several cosponsors, introduced the Grant Reporting Efficiency and Agreements Transparency (GREAT) Act of 2018, which will require the government to adopt a single data format for all grant reporting.
 The House Oversight Committee unanimously approved the GREAT Act on February 6, 2018.

 Currently, government grant recipients must provide data to granting agencies each year to meet compliance requirements.
 Reporting this information is complicated, however, and there is no standard for how data is reported.
 Across the federal government’s nearly 2,300 grantmaking program offices, there are many hundreds of unique forms containing duplicate information in disparate formats.
 Grantees must re-enter the same material numerous times.